Multiple energy-scales in vertex-frustrated mesospin systems: Results and discussions

-The experimental investigations on the magnetic states of the elements are based on photoemission electron microscopy (PEEM-XMCD).
-The results for the SG and mSG lattice are illustrated in Fig.~\ref{fig:PEEM}.
-While the magnetization direction of each mesospin can be readily identified, it is difficult to see any obvious correlations in and/or between the SG and mSG lattices from a visual inspection of Fig.~\ref{fig:PEEM}.
-To explore the possible effect of different energy hierarchies, therefore, requires statistical analysis of the images.
-To determine the possible influence of the energy-scales on the observed magnetic ordering we present an analysis focusing on increasing length-scales starting with the magnetic ordering of the long-mesospin chains.
+The results from photoemission electron microscopy (PEEM-XMCD) experiments for both the SG and mSG lattice are illustrated in Fig.~\ref{fig:PEEM}.
+While the magnetization direction of each mesospin can be determined, it is difficult to identify any correlations in and/or between the SG and mSG lattices from a visual inspection of Fig.~\ref{fig:PEEM}.
+To explore the possible effect of different energy hierarchies requires, therefore, a statistical analysis, as described here below.